Lasagne/Lasagne/docs/user/development.rst

 Development
 ===========

-The ``Lasagne`` project is developed by Sander Dieleman and contributers via GitHub.
+The ``Lasagne`` project is developed by Sander Dieleman and contributors via GitHub.
 The development began in September 2014.

 It is developed on GitHub: https://github.com/benanne/Lasagne